SyndraLover/Akai-APC-Key-25-mk2-Midi-for-Musescore/Readme.md

 - `uv run main.py`
 7. Launch Musescore4
 8. import keybindings for xorg only.
 9. Enable midi Input in Musescore.
-Only enabling the first input of Akai APC Key 25.
+Only enabling the first input of Akai APC Key 25 mk2 Keys.
 10. Focus Musescore Window and everything should work.
-You can see inputs in terminal for debug
+You can see your inputs in terminal window.
 ## Customization
 - change bindings in main.py
 - change colors in main.py
+- change append button to blink

 ## Current Layout
 ![Current Layout](Layout.png)
 ## Roadmap
 - dynamic button that works without keyboard and mouse
-- Voices Exclusively blink: if one is blinking every other should not
+- Voice exclusively blinks.
+If one is blinking every other should not
 - key.conf in seperate file
 - cli options (-d debugging -c config.file)
 - Gui
+- Windows port

 ## References
 - https://github.com/sickcodes/xdotool-gui/blob/master/key_list.csv